How to Jump Start Your Preparations for Baby with a Nesting Week

 P.S.
 Cesarean incisions are typically two finger-breadths above your public bone, even if you aren’t planning a belly birth, just take a look at your clothes and find something you can wear that wouldn’t irritate that area.

 Alright mommas, you did it!
 An entire week getting focused and prepared for what really matters after baby's arrival.
-Don't forget to register for one of the LIVE Masterclasses in January "4 Steps to a Restful and Supported Postpartum."

 Do you want relevant blog posts sent directly to your inbox?